Luis Garcia Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in the league.

-- The Phillies' 4.63 team ERA ranks 24th among all MLB pitching staffs.
+- The Phillies have the 25th-ranked team ERA among all league pitching staffs (4.70).

-- The Phillies rank 11th in baseball in home runs given up (60 total, 1.1 per game).
+- Phillies pitchers combine to give up 61 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

+- The Phillies are sending Strahm (4-3) to make his eighth start of the season.
+He is 4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched.

-- In his last time out on Saturday, the righty went eight scoreless innings against the Atlanta Braves while surrendering three hits.
+- In his most recent appearance -- out of the bullpen on Thursday -- the left-hander tossed two innings against the New York Mets, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.